BabylonJS/Documentation/content/toolsAndResources/nge/ngeBlocks.md

 #### Inputs
 - **source** is connected to a node providing a Vector3 value representing the original vector before rotation is applied.
-- **target** is connected to a node providing a Vector3 value representing the final vector after rotation rotation is applied.
+- **target** is connected to a node providing a Vector3 value representing the final vector after rotation is applied.

 #### Outputs
 - **matrix** is the rotation Matrix derived from rotating the source vector to the target vector and can be applied to any matrix transformation input.